mcleber/Arduino_LED_Matrix_Pong/README.md

 </p>

 <p align="center">
-  Click the image to watch the gameplay on YouTube!
+  Click the image to watch the gameplay on YouTube.
 </p>

 ---